UV Glue vs Epoxy for Outdoor Furniture Repairs: Which Lasts?

 • Opaque substrates: For wood-to-wood or metal-to-metal outdoor repairs, UV adhesive is generally unsuitable because light cannot reach the bond line to initiate cure.

-Contact Our Team if you’re unsure whether a UV adhesive formulation is appropriate for your outdoor exposure environment.
+If you’re unsure whether a UV adhesive formulation is appropriate for your outdoor exposure environment, the substrate guide below narrows the choice quickly.

 Substrate Guide for Outdoor Furniture